brucewsinc/rocketbar/rocketbar/readme.txt

 The RocketBar is a new, faster (FREE) way to get around in WordPres.
 Instead of clicking from page to page, just hit a keyboard shortcut and immediately go where you're headed!

 The plugin is designed after the OSX Spotlight Search feature, and uses a keybinding of `SHIFT + SPACE` to open.

-Once open, just type in your destination and hit `ENTER`.
+**But wait, there's more!**

+RocketBar also supports several commands and shortcuts that do various actions based on where on your site you're at.
+For example, on a WordPress Post or Page?
+Open RocketBar and type in <code>edit</code>.
+Hit ENTER and you're now editing the Post or Page you were on.

+Check out all of RocketBar's commands!
+Install now!

 == Installation ==